ThoolooExpress/Homepage-Next/about.markdown

 Yay!
 You survived reading my bio!
 Now go read my other content, which I _mostly_ actually give a shit about, and update more than once every 5 years.

-The above line is preserved from the original version of this bio.
-Somewhat ironically, I've actually updated this bio more times than I've posted on this blog at this point.
+_**2025:** The above line is preserved from the original version of this bio.
+Somewhat ironically, I've actually updated this bio more times than I've posted on this blog at this point._